 Bulgaria first impression… different again!

-As soon as we enter this, for us, new land, we want to cycle back to Romania!
-We want authenticity.
-We want clear friendliness and recognition.
+As soon as I enter this, for me, new land, I want to cycle back to Romania!
+I want authenticity.
+I and my cycling partner want clear friendliness and recognition.
 We want waves and smiles.
 We want a little of that simplicity, that farmer style life.

 Is it because we enter Bulgaria via Ruse?
 From a route along the sleepy Danube and small villages we are now suddenly in a city.
 On an avenue with people shopping, dressed up and strolling with children?
 It is a sudden change for us.
 From village lifestyle we are surrounded by stylish city people.

 We don’t want to see skinny -real skeletal- women who think food is only for the weak species among them.
 We don’t want to see men imitating bull frogs.
 We don’t want a scale in our room, only to prove I am fat compared to the anorexic Bulgarian bony women.

 Away with faces not to read.
 Away with faces without a smile.
 Away with wannabe bodybuilder men!
 Away with wannabe women models!
 We miss the simplicity from where we just come from; Slobozia, Zimnicea and Bistret.